andrewmpark/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. test
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch hook is used to see if a component is on a certain page.
+It allows you to change one part of the URL instead of the whole URL.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is used to see if the information provided by the user is correct.
+The server can provide hints as to what it wants the user to input.

 1. In 1-2 sentences, define end to end testing.
+Is when we simulate a user action and try to catch any errors before the user actually inputs that data.

+End to end testing is when

 ## Instructions